 - LinkedIn: Creating Your Professional Identity and Social Networking

 - Professional Behavior: Social Interaction and Conduct during Meetings/Dinner

 - International Business Day Trips*

 Point balances can be checked by e-mailing Keith Gustafson, visiting the College of Business and Economics Undergraduate Office (RBC 395) or by calling 610.758.4498 to ask directly.

 Professional Development Program workshops and events are advertised via e-mail, by handouts and on the monitors in Rauch Business Center.
-See our Fall 2016 Schedule!
+View the fall 2017 schedule [PDF].

 Interested in becoming part of the Professional Development Program Advisory Council?
 Learn more!